Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 • drink at least 2 liters of fluid per day;

-• observe the salt regime (limit the amount of salt to 6 grams per day);
+• maintain a salt regime (limit the amount of salt to 6 grams per day);

 Prognosis of the disease and possible consequences

-In the case of a stable uncomplicated course of emphysema, the outcome is favorable.
+In the case of a stable, uncomplicated course of pulmonary emphysema, the outcome is favorable.

-With severe lesions and the development of complications, the prognosis of the disease is less optimistic.
+With severe damage and the development of complications, the prognosis of the disease is less optimistic.

-To determine life expectancy, it is necessary to take into account the patient's age, the presence of concomitant pathology and the degree of compensation of emphysematous lesions.
+To determine life expectancy, it is necessary to take into account the patient’s age, the presence of concomitant pathology and the degree of compensation for emphysematous lesions.

-If the disease enters the stage of decompensation, then the following life-threatening complications may develop:
+If the disease enters the decompensation stage, the following life-threatening complications may develop:

 1. Pneumothorax (accumulation of air in the pleural cavity).